spkenv/spk/README.md

     zip \
     zlib
 ```
-Spfs has a number of unit tests written in rust that can be run using the `cargo` command.
+SPFS has a number of unit tests written in rust that can be run using the `cargo` command.

 ```sh
 cargo test